UK Sold House Prices, Check Land Registry Sold Prices, Get a Free Property Valuation!

 Mixed Messages – Sold property prices, South going well, North not going so well

 The Telegraph suggests hiring an attractive estate agent as a way of getting the price you want as buyers are more inclined to make a better offer – seriously, well what will they come up with next?!
-Maybe that’s the answer for all you would-be sellers in Cumbria or Blackpool, find a good looking estate agent like us!
+Maybe that’s the answer for all you would-be sellers in Cumbria or Blackpool, find the best online estate agent like us!

 What did a house sell for in my street, how much did my neighbour pay and how much is my house worth?